geetavin464/Algorithms/README.md

 * Reverse an array
 * Check if an array is a palindrome
 * Find the largest element in an array
-* Find the index of the largest ele ment in an array
+* Find the index of the largest element in an array

 **Sort**
 * Sort an array